CelestinBananas/ASTRON_APERTIF_DR1/docs/source/data_products.rst

 Processed data products
 ************************
-The Apercal pipeline (see “Apercal overview and structure”) calibrates the data and produces final images and cubes per compound beam.
+The Apercal pipeline (see “`Apercal overview and structure<https://www.astron.nl/telescopes/wsrt-apertif/apertif-dr1-documentation/apercal/overview-and-structure/>`_”) calibrates the data and produces final images and cubes per compound beam.
 All data products described below are for an individual compound beam, of which there are forty per observation.
-These data products are not primary-beam corrected; primary-beam images are provided separately (see the "Primary beam response" section, specifically “Released primary beam images”, and “User Interfaces”); these may be used for mosaicking or for correction of individual images.
+These data products are not primary-beam corrected; primary-beam images are provided separately (see the "`Primary beam response <`" section, specifically “Released primary beam images”, and “User Interfaces”); these may be used for mosaicking or for correction of individual images.

 Processed data products are ingested back into ALTA on a per-beam basis, and in “Released processed data products” we motivate the choice to release data on a per-beam basis.
 Note that the release of a beam releases all processed data associated with that beam.